 A common situation has the former husband paying maintenance, child support or both.
 Questions arise when one of the parties later marries or begins living with a new partner.
-The consequences of remarriage are worth considering.
 This article will address common concerns regarding how this change of circumstances affects the payment of child support and/or maintenance.

 1. If my ex-wife gets remarried does it impact my child support?